 The Dalish Elf dies of the darkspawn taint if Duncan is not present to save the PC by making them a Warden.

 The Dwarven Noble, without the Wardens to chance upon, would have eventually died in the Deep Roads after being exiled.

-The Mage PC is the only (more-or-less) character with a chance of surviving the events of his or her origin without Duncan's assistance (by collaborating with First Enchanter Irving)—only to most likely fall prey to the event that troubles the Circle after Ostagar.
+The Mage PC is the only character with a chance of surviving the events of his or her origin without Duncan's assistance (by collaborating with First Enchanter Irving).
+However, s/he would almost certainly die when Uldred overtakes the tower with demons after the events at Ostagar.

 Resident Evil 2 begins this way for the main characters: whichever end of the car Leon wrecks into the pole determines which events Leon and Claire will experience respectively and how they transpire (including which one of them encounters the Tyrant).

 There are a couple of other noteworthy alternate story paths; each of the three big heroes (Kamille, Amuro, and Char) has a storyline where they end up with the Titans, with varying degrees of believability note For Kamille, the AEUG caused the deaths of his parents so he wants revenge; Amuro and Lalah (who is still alive here) joined the Newtype labs, which were later absorbed by the Titans; Char's plot ties into Project Zeta, as he joins the Titans as Quattro Bajeena after he kills Garma.
 There's also a route that re-creates Mobile Suit Gundam: Char's Counterattack six years early and is a Kill 'em AllDowner Ending.